miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-11-02

+* 21:42 @abaddriverlol: archive MachineTranslation since it was moved to gerrit
+* 21:42 RhinosF1: archive JavaScriptSlideshow as now on Gerrit

 ## 2025-11-01

 * 00:14 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'pull': 'config', 'config': True} to all - SUCCESS in 22s